jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

     (iii) previous gaming Acts, and regulations made under previous gaming Acts; and (iv) a licence or a site approval issued under a previous gaming Act.
 (5) The Secretary may take into account matters of a similar nature to those listed in subsection (4) that occurred outside New Zealand.
-(6) If the Secretary decides to refuse to grant a class 4 operator's licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
+(6) If the Secretary decides to refuse to grant a class 4 operator’s licence, the Secretary must notify the applicant of— (a) the reason for the decision; and
   (b) the right to appeal the decision; and
   (c) the process to be followed for an appeal under section 61.

-### 53 Content and conditions of class 4 operator's licence
+### 53 Content and conditions of class 4 operator’s licence
-(1) A class 4 operator's licence granted after the commencement of this section must include the following information and conditions:
+(1) A class 4 operator’s licence granted after the commencement of this section must include the following information and conditions:
   (a) the name of the corporate society that holds the licence; and (b) the commencement date and expiry date (which must be not later than 18 months after the commencement date) of the licence; and
   (c) a specific description of the authorised purposes to or for which net proceeds from the class 4 gambling are intended to be applied or distributed; and
   (d) any other information or conditions added by the Secretary.
-(2) The conditions that the Secretary may add to a class 4 operator's licence include— (a) conditions intended to minimise risks of players becoming problem gamblers:
+(2) The conditions that the Secretary may add to a class 4 operator’s licence include— (a) conditions intended to minimise risks of players becoming problem gamblers:
   (b) conditions concerning the management of the gambling, including the records that must be maintained and reporting requirements:
   (c) conditions concerning the management, application, and distribution of funds derived from gambling and from the investment of those funds: